-reaches agreement with the employers' committee, the contract must be presented to the Caucus which will debate it and vote on it.
+If the Negotiating Committee reaches agreement with the employers' committee, the contract must be presented to the Longshore Caucus, which will debate it and vote on it.
 If the Caucus votes it up, it is sent out to the members for a ratification vote.
-If the Caucus votes it down, it may call for a strike vote by the membership.
-In order for a contract to be approved it must win a simple majority vote among the rank and file.
-However, if the membership of a major local, a geographical unit of smaller locals, or the clerks locals, vote against the agreement, then ratification requires a 60% vote of the entire voting membership.
+If the Caucus votes it down, it may call for a strike vote by the membership or send the Negotiating Committee back to the bargaining table.
+In order for a contract to be approved, it must win a simple majority vote among the rank and file of the longshore and marine clerk locals.
+However, if any one of the designated voting units (comprised of individual large locals and a combination of smaller locals) votes against the agreement, then ratification requires a 60% vote of the entire voting membership.